 The trial will be run at the University of Birmingham with expert clinicians from the Institute of Cardiovascular Sciences and University Hospitals Birmingham NHS Foundation Trust.
 Bringing together experience in running multi-site clinical trials from the Clinical Trial Units (CTU) and expertise in heart diseases, the team will see whether glenzocimab will reduce the amount of dead heart tissue in patients following an ST segment elevation myocardial infarction (STEMI), the most serious type of heart attack.

-In 2020, in response to the global COVID-19 pandemic, Acticor Biotech proposed using glenzocimab to treat acute respiratory distress syndrome (ARDS) in SARS-Cov-2 infected patients, in the context of a phase 2 clinical study (GARDEN NCT04659109).
+In response to the global COVID-19 pandemic, Acticor Biotech proposed using glenzocimab to treat acute respiratory distress syndrome (ARDS) in SARS-Cov-2 infected patients, in the context of a phase 2 clinical study (GARDEN NCT04659109).

 In collaboration with SATT OUEST VALORISATION, Brest University Hospital, Université de Bretagne Occidentale, INSERM and EFS, Acticor Biotech is developing the early genomic profiling of stroke in order to design an emergency point-of-care device that will enable the rapid diagnosis of acute ischemic stroke and initiation of its treatment without additional imaging delays.

 Pottecher J, Sato VAH, Plétan Y, et al. A Novel Anti-Thrombotic, Glenzocimab, inCovid-19 acute respiratory distress syndrome (Cov-ARDS).
 In: 02.01 - Acutecritical care.
 European Respiratory Society, 2022: 2878.